The Living Yoga Holidays Team

 In terms of the classes and holidays offered, Anika aims through this teaching approach to keep the focus on the individual, ensuring that the yoga practice is right for each person attending

-He qualified as a British Wheel of Yoga teacher with Dave Charlton, (a senior Viniyoga teacher) who he continues to study with.
+He qualified as a British Wheel of Yoga teacher with Dave Charlton, (a senior teacher based in the UK) who he continues to study with.
 In addition to his BWY diploma Gareth has also completed the two year Sadhana Mala Art of Individual Teaching and Yoga Therapy Program endorsed by the aYs.
 As a compliment to his yoga teaching, Gareth is an advanced Thai yoga massage practitioner, accredited by TTYMA.
 He trained with Kira Balaskas from The School of Thai Yoga Massage in London and attended several courses with Asokananda.
 Gareth also trains others to be practitioners in this ancient, yoga related art.

-Gareth and Chantal run daily Viniyoga classes in Cheltenham, Gloucestershire
+Gareth and Chantal run daily yoga classes and regular Yoga Foundation Courses in Cheltenham, Gloucestershire

 MICHELE RAFFERTY has over 20 years experience in teaching, nurturing and communicating through dance and movement with people of all ages.
 She is a certified Kripalu Yoga Teacher (RYT) and movement specialist, trained at the prestigious Laban Centre for Movement and Dance in London.
 She has experience in the field of movement exploration, including modern dance technique, contact improvisation, Feldenkrais movement, social dance, and Ohashiatsu bodywork.